Consistency, efficiency and robustness of conditional disparity methods: Introduction

-We will introduce the specific distributional framework and assumptions in the next subsection and our conditional density estimators in Section \ref{sec:kernels}.
-Because of the notational complexity involved with working with both continuous and discrete random variables as well as a division of the components of $x$, Section \ref{sec:notation} will detail notational shorthand that will be used in various places throughout the remainder of the paper.
-Section \ref{consistency1} will develop results on the $L_1$ consistency of kernel-based conditional density estimators, Section \ref{sec:consistent.disparity} will then apply these results to demonstrate the consistency of minimum-disparity estimators in conditionally specified models.
-We will demonstrate the asymptotic normality of these estimators in Section \ref{sec:CLT} and their robustness will be examined in Section \ref{sec:robustness}.
-Computational details on selecting bandwidths and using the bootstrap for bias correction and inference are given in Section \ref{sec:bootstrap}.
-Simulation results and real data analysis are given in Sections \ref{sec:simulations} and \ref{sec:data}.
+We will introduce the specific distributional framework and assumptions in the next subsection and our conditional density estimators in Section~\ref{seckernels}.
+Because of the notational complexity involved with working with both continuous and discrete random variables as well as a division of the components of $x$, Section~\ref {secnotation} will detail notational shorthand that will be used in various places throughout the remainder of the paper.
+Section~\ref {consistency1} will develop results on the $L_1$ consistency of kernel-based conditional density estimators, Section~\ref {secconsistentdisparity} will then apply these results to demonstrate the consistency of minimum-disparity estimators in conditionally specified models.
+We will demonstrate the asymptotic normality of these estimators in Section~\ref{secCLT} and their robustness will be examined in Section~\ref{secrobustness}.
+Computational details on selecting bandwidths and using the bootstrap for bias correction and inference are given in Section~\ref{secbootstrap}.
+Simulation results and real data analysis are given in Sections~\ref{secsimulations} and \ref{secdata}.

-We have included proofs of our results in the text where they are either enlightening or short, but have reserved many for an appendix and noted where these may be found.
+We have included proofs of our results in the text where they are either enlightening or short, but have reserved many for a Supplemental Appendix (Hooker \cite{Hooker14}) and noted where these may be found.

-\subsection{Framework and Assumptions}
+\subsection{Framework and assumptions}

-Throughout the following, we assume a probability space $(\Omega,\mathcal{F},P)$ from which we observe i.i.d. random variables $\{X_{n1}(\omega),X_{n2}(\omega),Y_{n1}(\omega),Y_{n2})(\omega),n\geq 1\}$ where we have separated discrete and continuous random variables so that $X_{n1}(\omega) \in \real^{d_x}$, $X_{n2}(\omega) \in S_x$, $Y_{n1}(\omega) \in \real^{d_y}$, $Y_{n2}(\omega) \in S_y$ for countable sets $S_x$ and $S_y$ with joint distribution
+Throughout the following, we assume a probability space $(\Omega ,\mathcal{F},P)$ from which we observe i.i.d. random variables $\{X_{n1}(\omega),X_{n2}(\omega ),Y_{n1}(\omega),Y_{n2}(\omega),n\geq1\}$ where we have separated discrete and continuous random variables so that $X_{n1}(\omega) \in\real^{d_x}$, $X_{n2}(\omega) \in S_x$, $Y_{n1}(\omega) \in\real^{d_y}$, $Y_{n2}(\omega) \in S_y$ for countable sets $S_x$ and $S_y$ with joint distribution

 and define the marginal and conditional densities

 on the support of $(x_1,x_2)$.